East Tyrol – General Information

 There is a short 5-minute walk from the castle’s parking lot.
 In addition to the castle, there is a surrounding nature park with a short hiking trail.
 Many types of bats live in the park, and you can learn about them along the trail.

-Essential Additional Information for Visiting the Castle
+Essential Additional Information for Your Visit

 Opening Hours: